History of the Sanctuary

 and marine mammals.
 To measure the depth, Cordell lowered a lead weight over the edge until it hit

-fishing area, not much was known about what life existed on the bank until 1977.
+Not much was known about what life existed on the bank, though always considered a productive fishing area, until 1977.

 SANCTUARY PIONEERS: Interviews with the Original Explorers of Cordell Bank: an oral history